 For example, Next Model Management launched a selfie Instagram competition to find model talent, and Urban Outfitters held a Vine competition named #YourChucks, where entrants could win Converse trainers.

 Whether the promotion has a marketing or human resources goal, it is important to have some understanding of how the law views competitions.

 Related reading: Legal Tips for Fashion Collaboration

-If you promote an illegal competition, you could face legal action, investigation by regulators and damage to your brand’s reputation and also confuse/receive complaints from your audience.
+If you promote an illegal competition, you could face legal action, an investigation by regulators and damage to your brand’s reputation and also confuse/receive complaints from your audience.